BEROCHLU/kf2-autokick-level-and-perk/README.md

 1. Click MANAGEMENT CONSOLE
 2. Edit level or perk what you want.

-# Feature

-* You are able to auto kick without mutator as Ranked Server.
-* I'm not original creator, I fixed a issue and improved, add perk-kick features.

 # What is a fixed issue and improved